 Log likelihood estimation.
 Signature depends on the type of estimator.
-The first returned value is the log likelihood with shape $(n \ thetas, n \ x)$ .
+The first returned value is the log likelihood with shape $(n\thetas, n\x)$ .

-evaluate\log\likelihood\ratio (self, x, theta, test\all\combinations=True, evaluate score=False)
+evaluate\log\likelihood\ratio(x, theta, test all combinations=True, evaluate score=False)

-Evaluates the log likelihood ratio for given observations x betwen the given parameter point theta and the reference hypothesis.
+Evaluates the log likelihood ratio for given observations x between the given parameter point theta and the reference hypothesis.